CasparClothier/Clarks_Scripts/README.md

 Besides establishing contact with the tool, in this script I establish ways of testing how the tool interprets visual features such as:

--Colours
+- Colours
--Branding
+- Branding
--Material textures
+- Material textures
--Softness or sharpness of lines
+- Softness or sharpness of lines
 ...

 After a process of trial and error I naturally found that while this was heavily dependent on the input dataset, brand labels significantly effected the principle components of a dataset.
 To avoid this and focus more on other design features, I photoshopped logos off the shoes.
-Sadly, I haven't found any of the visualisations that I produced at the time.
+Sadly, I haven't been able to find any of the visualisations that I produced at the time.
 When I do, I will be sure to upload them here.